Get started

 1. Welcome to the Peakboard Designer

 After opening Peakboard Designer for the first time, you will find yourself in the start dialog.
 Here you will find useful links to the Peakboard Help (1) or the video tutorials.
 Via the button [Templates] (2) you will find some templates, which should make the start as easy as possible.
 The templates serve as examples and can be used as a basis for your individual visualization.
 The button [Script templates] (3) gives you access to templates for different use cases and example files that explain how to work with scripts.
 To start your visualization without a template, select one of the themes from the theme slider in the [Start from scratch] section (4).
 You can always change the selected theme later if you don’t like it.
-Alternatively, click [new file] in the left pane and the petrol theme will be automatically selected, opening an empty file.
+Alternatively, click [New file] in the left pane and the petrol theme will be automatically selected, opening an empty file.

 2. The structure of the Peakboard Designer